 Quarterly grades are averaged from test and quiz scores, and other assignments received during the quarter.
-The final grade is an average of the four quarters.
-Students who have not completed all quarters will have their quarterly grades graded proportionately.
-Failure to complete special assignments or projects may result in receiving a zero grade for the project, and an incomplete grade on their report cards.
+The semester grade is an average of the two quarters.
+High school courses are graded on semester basis.

 The school is strict about homework assignments.
 We expect parents to do their part in assisting us to teach our students.
-Students are assigned homework assignments as per the curriculum and teacher.
 Homework counts for a minimum 20% of a student's grade.
 Parents should review homework assignments.
 We encourage you to assist your child with their homework.

 Students who maintain a high GPA are placed on an Honor Roll.
 Honor Rolls are updated quarterly.
 A failing grade in any subject will result in losing their Honor Roll status.
 Students who maintain a GPA of at least 3.5 will be placed on the “A” Honor Roll.
 Students are placed on the “B” Honor Roll if they maintain at least a 2.7 GPA.

 The school is a member of the Florida Christian Activities Association (FCAA) and Independent School League (ISL), and will participate in: girls volleyball, and boys and girls basketball, boys flag football.
 Students wishing to participate in extracurricular activities must maintain TCA academic average of 2.00 GPA .